Harold Ramirez Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in MLB.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (5.22).
+- The Reds have a 4.95 team ERA that ranks 23rd across all league pitching staffs.

-- Reds pitchers combine to allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Reds pitchers combine to give up the ninth-fewest home runs in baseball (15 total, 0.9 per game).

-- Greene (0-0 with a 5.14 ERA and 23 strikeouts in 14 2/3 innings pitched) gets the start for the Reds, his fourth of the season.
+- Lodolo gets the start for the Reds, his fourth of the season.
+He is 2-0 with a 2.12 ERA and 27 strikeouts in 17 2/3 innings pitched.

-- His last appearance was on Wednesday against the Atlanta Braves, when the right-hander went six innings, surrendering three earned runs while allowing seven hits.
+- The left-hander last appeared on Thursday against the Philadelphia Phillies, when he tossed five innings, allowing two earned runs while giving up eight hits.

-- The 23-year-old has put up a 5.14 ERA and 14.8 strikeouts per nine innings across three games this season, while giving up a batting average of .288 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.